microsoft/FeatureManagement-Dotnet/README.md

 ### MVC Filters

-MVC filters can be set up to conditionally execute based on the state of a feature.
+MVC action filters can be set up to conditionally execute based on the state of a feature.
 This is done by registering MVC filters in a feature aware manner.
+The feature management pipeline supports async MVC Action filters, which implement `IAsyncActionFilter`.

 ```
 services.AddMvc(o =>